MapsPeople/docs/src/content/cms/media-library.md

 **INSERT SCREENSHOT**

 The Sync Manager is a feature that allows you to sync your media between Solutions you have access to.
 The Sync Manager window contains a preview of the media you're currently syncing, above a list of Solutions you can sync to.
 You then select the Solutions you want to sync to by clicking the box next to their name(s).
+Once synced, the files will appear in the selected Solution's Media Library.

 To read more about connected features, check out our documentation on [Display Rules]({{  site.url }}/content/map/map-styling/display-rules.md), and how to utilize 2D models (LINK) and 3D models (LINK).